PurpleKingdomGames/pkg-website/website/draft/deriving-elm.md

 ### Need 2: Remove the hardcoded values

-We'd like to move that `1` out of there so that it isn't hardcoded, and for that we'll need a model (in reasuringly familiar MVC parlance).
+We'd like to move that `1` out of there so that it isn't hardcoded, and for that we'll need a model (in reassuringly familiar MVC parlance).
 Here is the model:

 ```scala
 final case class Model(count: Int)